knobs-dials/live-hasher/README.md

 ### Notes:
-* we can read/check MD5 or SHA1.
-We currently only write SHA1

 * One thread per directory argument, which can help speed when they are on different mounts.

 * checker code is basically just equivalent to md5sum -c / sha1sum -c